Versatile Behavior Diffusion for Generalized Traffic Agent Simulation: Method

-\boldpara{Denoiser} The denoiser $ \mathcal{D}_\theta ({\tilde{\ctrlseq}}(k), k, \hat{\condition})$ receives as input the noised agent actions $\tilde{\ctrlseq}(k) \in \mathbb{R}^{A \times T \times 2}$ from the clean actions ${\ctrlseq}(0) = f^{-1}(\mathbf{x}(0))$, which are computed using an inverse dynamic model $f^{-1}$ from the ground truth states $\mathbf{x}(0) \in \mathbb{R}^{A \times T \times 4}$.
-Each agent's action at every timestep $u = [\dot v, \dot \psi]^T$ consists of acceleration and yaw rate, while the state comprises coordinates, heading, and velocity ($x, y, \psi, v$).
-The denoiser also takes in the noise level $k$ and the encoded scene conditions $\hat{\condition}$ as inputs.
-It encompasses several Transformer layers with both self-attention and cross-attention.
-Initially, the noised actions $\tilde{\ctrlseq}_k$ are converted to noised states $ \mathbf{\tilde x}(k) = f(\tilde{\ctrlseq}(k))$, encoded via an MLP and concatenated with the noise level embedding.
+Initially, the noised actions $\tilde{\ctrlseq}_k$ are converted to noised states $ \mathbf{\tilde x}(k) = f(\tilde{\ctrlseq}(k))$, encoded via an MLP, and concatenated with the noise level embedding.
 Then, a self-attention Transformer module is employed to model the joint distribution of future plans across agents.
-To maintain closed-loop rollout causality, a causal relationship mask \citep{huang2023dtpp} is used in the self-attention module, which ensures that information from future timesteps cannot be utilized at the current timestep.
-Furthermore, a cross-attention Transformer module is used to model the scene-conditional distribution, by relating the noisy trajectories to the encoded scene conditions.
-This decoding block can be repeated several times, and the final embedding is fed into an MLP decoder to predict the denoised actions ${\hat \ctrlseq}(0)$ and clean states $\mathbf{\hat x}(0)$ through a dynamic function $f$.
+To maintain closed-loop rollout causality, a causal relationship mask \cite{huang2023dtpp} is used in the self-attention module, ensuring that information from future timesteps cannot be utilized at the current timestep.
+Furthermore, a cross-attention Transformer module is used to model the scene-conditional distribution by relating the noisy trajectories to the encoded scene conditions.
+This decoding block can be repeated several times, and the final embedding is fed into an MLP decoder to predict the denoised actions ${\hat \ctrlseq}(0)$ and clean states $\mathbf{\hat x}(0)$ through a dynamics function $f$.